neroist/nova/README.md

 **Positional arguments are not supported.** For example: `nova color 0 "aliceblue"` will not work and throw an error.
 You will have to explicitly declare every argument you pass into the command.
 For example: `nova color -d 0 -c "aliceblue"`.
 Also, see [`setup`](DOCS.md#setup).

 ## Installation
-If you have Windows you can just download the installer from the [most recent version](https://github.com/nonimportant/nova/releases/latest).
+You can just download the installer from the [most recent version](https://github.com/nonimportant/nova/releases/latest).
-Else, follow these steps:
+However you can also install like so:

 1. Download your OS's execuable from the [most recent version](https://github.com/nonimportant/nova/releases/latest) (If your browser or antivirus raises a warning, ignore it and let it bypass.
 If you don't, there might be problems with step 4 and 5).
 2. Rename the file name to `nova`.